cse-afsal/HireTrack/README.md

 **HireTrack** is a full-stack, production-ready SaaS platform that simulates real-world technical interviews using **Google Gemini AI**.
 Whether you're grinding DSA, prepping for system design rounds, or polishing your HR answers — HireTrack is your 24/7 AI interviewer that never gets tired, never judges, and always gives you honest feedback.

 Stop doing mock interviews with friends who don't know what they're talking about. **Interview with AI.
-Get hired for real.**
+Get hired for real .**

 ---